-The promising results obtained here and in [12], as well as the success of the large-scale deployment in [1], motivate a more intense investigation of tracking architectures based on the binary proximity model.
-In order to focus on fundamentals, we have considered a single path in our simulations and experiments.
-An in-depth understanding, and accompanying algorithms, for multiple targets is therefore an important topic for future investigation.
+The promising results obtained here and in Kim et al. [2005], as well as the success of the large-scale deployment in Arora et al. [2004], motivate a more intense investigation of tracking architectures based on the binary proximity model.

 We would also like to develop minimal modifications of the basic tracking architecture to incorporate additional information (e.g., velocity, distance) if available.
 The particle filtering framework appears to be a promising means for achieving this.
+Recent work indicates that a particle filtering approach can also be used to track multiple targets [Singh et al. 2007] using binary sensors.
 In addition to extensions and implementation optimization of this framework, an interesting question is whether it is possible to embed Occam's razor criteria in the particle filtering algorithm, rather than using geometric post-processing to obtain economical path descriptions.